SimonGhost1012/Toolbox/README.md

 2. Extract The Zip File Wherever You Want.
 Use [7-Zip](https://7-zip.com/download.html) Or [Winrar](https://www.win-rar.com/download.html).

-3. Run Install Requirements.bat So Toolbox Will Run Properly.
+3. Run Install-Update Requirements.bat So Toolbox Will Run Properly.

-4. Run The Main Batch File.
+4. Run The Main Batch File (It's A EXE File After Version 5.0).

 # 🖥️ Tested On
-This Batch File Has Been Tested On Windows 10/11.
+Those Files Have Been Tested On Windows 10/11.

 # 🖥️ Requirements
 Scoop , 7Zip , Git , Jq , Curl